Obituary of John Mihm

 He was preceded in death by his parents, brothers Philip and George and sisters Mary, Clara and Mathilda.

-To send flowers to the family of John Mihm, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of John Mihm, please visit Tribute Store